-Works by Rautavaara over the past decade include the orchestral work Tapestry of Life
+Works by Rautavaara over his final decade included the orchestral work Tapestry of Life

 (2007), the concertos Incantations

 for percussionist Colin Currie (2008), Towards the Horizon

 for cellist Truls Mork (2008-09), and Summer Thoughts

 (2008) toured by violinist Midori.
 His Missa a cappella

 (2010-11) received first performances in the Netherlands, Australia, the UK, Sweden and Germany and Into the heart of light

 (2011), composed for the Ostrobothnian Chamber Orchestra, was toured by the Scottish Chamber Orchestra in 2012.
 Balada

 for choir and orchestra, setting texts by Lorca, was premiered in Madrid in 2015.